igorrendulic/mailgun-csv-bulk-send/README.md

 # Libraries

-[Mustache](https://github.com/hoisie/mustache) - This one was taken from this project (dep didn't pointed to older version)
+[Mustache](https://github.com/hoisie/mustache) - This one was taken from this project (dep pointed to older version)

 [Mailgun](https://github.com/mailgun/mailgun-go)